Table of Contents

 Jim Corbett National Park is undoubtedly Uttarakhand’s most famous and widely recognized national park.
 Established in 1936, it is considered India’s oldest national park and is named after the renowned hunter-turned-conservationist Jim Corbett.
 Located in the Nainital and Pauri Garhwal districts, this Uttarakhand park is a haven for wildlife enthusiasts and nature lovers.

-Spanning an area of over 520 square kilometers, Jim Corbett National Park is renowned for its incredible biodiversity.
+Spanning an area of over 520 square kilometres, Jim Corbett National Park is renowned for its incredible biodiversity.
 It is home to numerous endangered species, including the majestic Bengal tiger, elephants, leopards, crocodiles, and over 500 species of birds.
+National parks in India’s political map shine like a diamond among all national parks.
 Visitors can embark on thrilling safaris, jeep rides, and nature walks to witness the beauty of this incredible wildlife sanctuary.

 2. Rajaji National Park

-Rajaji National Park is famous for its rich biodiversity, encompassing diverse ecosystems ranging from dense forests to grasslands.
+Rajaji National Park is famous for its rich biodiversity, which encompasses diverse ecosystems ranging from dense forests to grasslands.
 The park is a habitat for several endangered species, including the Bengal tiger, Indian elephant, leopard, and Himalayan black bear.
 It is also a birdwatcher’s paradise, with over 315 avifauna species.
 Exploring the park through jeep safaris, elephant rides, or nature trails offers visitors an unparalleled experience close to nature.
+The wildlife in this park is the same as in Govind Pashu Vihar National Park.

 3. Valley of Flowers National Park